britram/taps-transports/draft-ietf-taps-transports.md

 ## Stream Control Transmission Protocol (SCTP)

-SCTP is a message oriented standards track transport protocol and the base protocol is specified in {{RFC4960}}.
+SCTP is a message-oriented standards track transport protocol.
+The base protocol is specified in {{RFC4960}}.
 It supports multi-homing to handle path failures.
+It also optionally supports path failover to provide resilliance to path failures.
 An SCTP association has multiple unidirectional streams in each direction and provides in-sequence delivery of user messages only within each stream.
-This allows to minimize head of line blocking.
+This allows it to minimize head of line blocking.
 SCTP is extensible and the currently defined extensions include mechanisms for dynamic re-configurations of streams {{RFC6525}} and IP-addresses {{RFC5061}}.